-Copy a tape of unknown type to disk and preserve all tape blocks and tape marks in a COS blocked file.
+Copy a tape of unknown type to disk and preserve all tape blocks and tape marks in a COS blocked file (used by the UNICOS operating system).
 For this example, no assign command is necessary for the tape.
 If an assign command was needed, it would be the following: